Want to Win the Pillsbury Bake-Off Contest? Here's What You Need to Know

 Entering to Win the Pillsbury Bake-Off

 If you want to enter the Bake-Off, keep your ears open for an announcement that the contest is starting up again.
 The Bake-Off has not followed a regular schedule in recent years.
-Setting up a Google Alert could help ensure you don't miss the start of the contest.
-You can also check the New Sweepstakes List frequently to see if it has been posted.

 Once the Pillsbury Bake-Off has officially begun, read the rules carefully to see what criteria the judges are using, which products you are allowed to use, and other helpful information.
 Then it's time to come up with your submission.